We share 7 proven strategies to improve your email open rates. Try them out and give your email content a chance to convert.

 If you attract someone to your list via an ebook on increasing web traffic, then start emailing them about how to run an ecommerce store, and then try to sell them a product on increasing productivity, you won’t have much success.

-Every part of your funnel should be designed to appeal to the same customer profile.
+Every part of your sales funnel should be designed to appeal to the same customer profile.

 When someone signs up to your list to hear about a given topic, the emails they receive should also be on that topic.
 By aligning your lead magnets, emails, and products, you can significantly improve your conversion rates across the board.